-Celiac Sprue dermatitis, also known as celiac sprue and celiac disease, is an autoimmune disease of the digestive system that prevents absorption of nutrients from food.
-The disease is related to an allergic reaction to gluten, a protein in grains such as wheat, rye, barley and possibly oats.
-In the United States, celiac disease affects about 1 of every 5,000 people.
+Celiac disease also known as Celiac Sprue dermatitis, and celiac sprue is an autoimmune disease of the digestive system that prevents the absorption of nutrients from food.
+The disease is related to an allergic reaction to gluten, a protein in many grains such as wheat, rye, barley, and some oats.
+In the United States, celiac disease affects about 1 in every 5,000 people.
 The condition is very rare in Africa and Asia.

 Celiac disease may begin at any age.
-In infants, no symptoms appear until foods containing gluten are tried for the first time.
+In infants, no symptoms appear until foods containing gluten are first consumed.
 Celiac disease often doesn’t cause diarrhea or fatty stools, and a child may have only mild symptoms, which may be interpreted simply as an upset stomach.
 Anemia can develop from iron deficiency and if the level of protein in the blood falls low enough, the child will retain fluid and tissues may swell.
-In some people, symptoms don’t appear until adulthood.
-These symptoms include weight loss, bone pain, and “pins and needles” sensations in the arms and legs.
-Some people who develop the disease in childhood may have bowed long bones.
-Depending on the severity of the disorder, the person may have low blood levels of protein, calcium, potassium or sodium.

-Conventional medical treatments may help relieve the symptoms of celiac disease but they do not address the root of the problem.
-Generally, by undergoing comprehensive natural medicine testing, the reasons the body is producing antibodies against itself can be found.
-Some of these reasons include sensitivities or allergies to foods, inhalants and chemicals and various infections.
+Conventional treatment for celiac disease may help relieve the symptoms of celiac disease but they do not address the root of the problem.
+Generally, by undergoing comprehensive natural medicine testing, the root cause for the body’s production of antibodies against itself can be found.
+Some of these reasons include sensitivities or allergies to foods, environmental toxicity, and various infections.

 At Sunridge Medical, our highly-trained physicians are experts in providing an integrated approach to the treatment of cancer and chronic disease.
 Our treatment plans are individualized, and involve both traditional and alternative medicines.